TurtleEngr/gitproj/doc/user-doc/subcommands/git-proj-config.md

 These are only done if you are in a git-proj managed workspace.

 The Validate Checks, check ProjectConfig and --local.
-If there is a problem they can be fixed by: 1) manfully setting, 2) select from
-\--global, 3) select default

 - If defined, validate "facility" name \[error\]
 - If defined, validate "bin" and "doc" locations \[error\]